nordic-energy-co/PowerChain/README.md

 #### Nordic Energy´s PowerChain gives smart contracts secure access to platform external data, blockchain transactions, and other API capabilities:

-- energy smart contract platform to eliminate transaction fees
+- smart contract platform to eliminate transaction fees
+- cross-blockchain technologies (Ethereum, EOSIO)
-- is fully compatible with Ethereum including Eosio and aims to achieve millions transactions per second
+- is fully compatible with EOSIO and aims to achieve millions transactions per second
-- its delegated proof of stake blockchain
+- it´s delegated proof of stake blockchain
 - to easily deploy (partners) business on the PowerChain Blockchain.
+- electric vehiclecCharging point operations
+- to support smart cities and IOT devices

 #